nobody1570/lclpy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/nobody1570/locsearch/blob/master/README.md) file for details

 ## Acknowledgments

 * Tony Wauters
-* Wim Vancroonenborg
+* Wim Vancroonenburg